About This Blog

 This is a question worth exploring as the intention of both words is very good.
 But when choosing between empathy or compassion, what’s required for each is quite different.

 Empathy or compassion?

 In my view, empathy involves understanding another person’s situation as well as appreciating what that person is feeling.
 Unlike empathy, compassion does not require as much situational understanding.
 Compassion only requires sincere concern for the other person’s feelings and well-being.

 In business, I agree that aiming for empathy can be highly effective and that “putting yourself in the customer’s shoes” means you seek to understand their situation and appreciate their feelings.
 Empathy means recognizing another person’s anxieties and aspirations, obstacles and objectives, commitments, budgets, politics, and career concerns…and their feelings about it.

-For example, as a American born white male in his 50’s, I cannot genuinely “understand” the situations being faced by an Indian born female in her 20’s, especially with regards to her relationships with family, community traditions, religious expectations, etc.
+For example, as a American born white male in his 50’s, I cannot genuinely “understand” the situations being faced by an Indian born female in her 20’s.
+She alone has experience with regards to her relationships with family, community traditions, religious expectations, etc.

-My inability to understand and empathize, however, should not stop me from exercising compassion; caring about her feelings, showing concern for her well-being, and taking action in whatever way might be appropriate to demonstrate my concern (eg: genuinely listening, offering support, etc.)
+My inability to understand and empathize, however, should not stop me from exercising compassion.
+I can care about her feelings, show concern for her well-being, and take action in whatever way might be appropriate to demonstrate my concern (eg: genuinely listening, offering support, etc.)

-But outside the familiar bounds of business are many whose lives we will never fully understand, whose history, culture, and circumstances are far removed from our own.
-In these cases, let’s not allow a lack of understanding to stop us from genuinely caring.
+But outside the familiar bounds of business, there are countless people whose lives we will never fully understand.
+While their history, culture, and circumstances are far removed from our own, a lack of understanding should not stop us from genuinely caring.